BryonyRBlack/christie_restaurant/README.md

 * WhiteNoise

 ## Deployment
+### VS Studios
+* Create a folder on the computer
+* Open the folder within VS
+* Create a new repository on GitHub
+* In VS, paste the commands provided by GitHub into the commanline
+* Create a Venv enviroment, and add this to gitignore
+* Install Django, and update the requirements file
+* Using the comman line, create the required apps

+### Deploy to Heroku
 * Created the site within VS
 * Linked the VS code, to a repository on GitHub
 * In Heroku, created a new app